Varieties of French: Abidjan/Ivorian French

+Kinshasa French

-Kinshasa French is the main language used in government and commerce domains in the Democratic Republic of Congo, however this French is highly influenced by the four national languages (Lingala, Swahili, Kikongo, and Tshiluba) that are spoken much more frequently and casually.
+Kinshasa French is the main language used in government and commerce domains in the Democratic Republic of the Congo (DR Congo) since independence from Belgium in 1960, however this French is highly influenced by the four national languages (Lingala, Swahili, Kikongo, and Tshiluba) that are spoken much more frequently and casually.
 Many elements of Kinshasa French are also influenced from Belgian French, for reasons relating back to colonial times.
-The French spoken in Kinshasa varies from a "standard" French in many ways; including the posteriorization of the French anterior vowel [ɥ] (converting it to the phoneme [u]), the delabialization of the phoneme [ɥ] (which becomes [i]), as well as the palatalization of apico-dental consonants that are followed by the anterior vowels [i] and [ɥ] (ex. a French word such as dix [dis] is pronounced as [dzis]).
+The French spoken in Kinshasa varies from a "standard" French in many ways; including the posteriorization of the French anterior vowel [y] (converting it to the phoneme [u]), the delabialization of the phoneme [ɥ] (which becomes [j]), as well as the palatalization of apico-dental consonants that are followed by the anterior vowels [i] and [y] (ex. a French word such as dix [dis] is pronounced as [dzis]).